mpox rash

 It is typically a rarely seen disease, even in its most common locations in central and west Africa.
 Usually, people traveling from these areas or imported animals are the only time cases occur outside Africa.

-Experts first discovered mpox in a group of monkeys they were using for research in 1958.
+Experts first discovered Mpox in a group of monkeys they were using for research in 1958.
 Then, in 1970, the Democratic Republic of the Congo (DRC) recorded the first case in a human while attempting to eradicate smallpox in their population.

 Since then, doctors and researchers have seen it in people throughout specific regions in Africa.